mohsenTalal/CleanArchitectureCore/README.md

  # API
  This layer is a Maps to the layers that hold the Web, UI and Presenter concerns.
 In the context of our API, this means it accepts input in the form of HTTP requests over the   network (e.g., GET/POST/etc.) and returns its output as content formatted as JSON/HTML/XML, etc. The Presenters contain .NET framework-specific references and types, so they also live here as per The Dependency Rule we don't want to pass any of them inward.

+ # Docker
+ Docker is Supported on this Template

  # Getting Started

 Create a new project based on this template by following